fhiso/sources-and-citations/citation-elements.md

 Applications *may* discard any IRI that it knows does not conform to the above requirement.

-{.ednote}  FHISO intend to produce a Source Derivation Vocabulary standard giving a standard vocabulary of source derivation terms, for things like transcription, abstraction, translation, indexing, referencing, analysing, commenting on and rebutting.
+{.ednote}  FHISO intends to produce a Source Derivation Vocabulary standard giving a standard vocabulary of source derivation terms, for things like transcription, abstraction, translation, indexing, referencing, analysing, commenting on and rebutting.
 These will be